 How To Set Up A WordPress Hosting Account For Your Blog on Bluehost

-Uncheck the packaging extras because you won’t be needing them.
+Uncheck the packaging extras because you won’t need them.
 Once you do that you will arrive at $35.40 to pay for 1 year.

 Immediately you get past that, congratulations to you for owning a piece of the internet.
 It will take just a few minutes for Bluehost to finish creating an account for your WordPress blog.
 Now let’s move on to the main settings.